powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 }
 ```

+In this example, its assumed that:

+* The `Config` passed into `Setup` holds the necessary key-value pair to use in the call to `appcfg.Database`.
+* That a developer writing code using the `bar` package realizes that the package itself must have `Setup` called prior to use (otherwise you'd get a nil pointer on the `db` variable.
+* Packages that need to use the `bar` package when performing their own `Setup` could be reliant on the call to `bar.Setup` being performed first.

   Now, this `Config` isn't necessarily a bad thing.
 Like all engineering decisions, there are tradeoffs.
-In the example above, any package can call a function in `bar.Do` after it has been setup without having to consider what `bar.Do` is dependent on.
-Below, I cover some more detailed issues with this pattern.
+In the example above, any package can call a function in `bar.Do` once it has been setup without having to consider what `bar.Do` is dependent on.

+  Here are some more detailed issues and advantages of this pattern:

 ### Pros